HaoQChen/log_system/ReadMe.md

 you can use pictures in the faces folder to test.

 Code is based on dlib example `dnn_face_recognition_ex`.
 Save data and read data to XML file by OpenCV's FileStorage.
+It has been tested under Ubuntu1404 64bit, and all is well.

 Code is easy to understand, at least I think so.

 **Thank you for your star! (grinning)**